1 ½ cups mixed raw nuts (chestnuts, pecans, and Brazil nuts go well in this)

 Rind of 1/2 lemon and 1/2 orange (grated)

-1 Tbs goji berries (optional, but gives it a slightly richer flavour and a few chewy bits, since the goji berries never seem to blend in properly)
+1 tablespoon goji berries (optional, but gives it a slightly richer flavor and a few chewy bits, since the goji berries never seem to blend in properly)

 2/3 cup mixed vine fruit or raisins

 1. In a food processor, process the nuts, goji berries, grated rind, and spice until the nuts are all broken down into small pieces.